 In rest, I place my trust in God and His faithfulness, believing He is sufficient for every situation.

 Have you decided to embrace His rest?
-What do you need to do in order to rest in Him?
+What do you need to do in order to find rest in God?